Group Members

 Evan Jones

-I received my Bachelor of Science Degree in Civil Engineering from the University of Texas at Austin in 2016.
-During my undergraduate studies, I had the opportunity to enroll in two meteorology courses and tutor students in the subject.
-I also conducted research into how meteorological conditions affect particulate matter concentrations in urban areas near interstate highways.
-These experiences helped me see that I would like to continue learning about meteorology and atmospheric science.
-After working in water and wastewater engineering for a time, I decided to pursue graduate school and switch fields to study meteorology!
+He received my Bachelor of Science Degree in Civil Engineering from the University of Texas at Austin in 2016.
+During his undergraduate studies, he had the opportunity to enroll in two meteorology courses and tutor students in the subject. he also conducted research into how meteorological conditions affect particulate matter concentrations in urban areas near interstate highways.
+These experiences helped him see that he would like to continue learning about meteorology and atmospheric science.
+After working in water and wastewater engineering for a time, he decided to pursue graduate school and switch fields to study meteorology!

-I was born and raised in Central Texas and moved to Florida in August 2018.
-When I am not studying or working, you can find me hiking or trail running with my dog, reading, camping and traveling, and attempting to cook.
+Evan was born and raised in Central Texas and moved to Florida in August 2018.
+When he is not studying or working, you can find him hiking or trail running with his dog, reading, camping and traveling, and attempting to cook.

 M.S.
 Thesis: Representation of tropical cyclone precipitation in global reanalysis datasets.